-The superb display on the Galaxy S20 FE absolutely steals the show – it's one of the best we've seen to date – and you can add to that top-tier specs and a camera that produces some excellent results (the camera is actually almost identical to the one in the standard Galaxy S20 handset).
+The superb display on the Galaxy S21 FE absolutely steals the show – it's just as good as what you get on the S21 – and you can add to that top-tier specs and a camera that produces some excellent results for the most part.

 The battery life holds up well too – something that continues to be a concern for smartphone buyers everywhere.
-If you're put off by the extravagant features and price points of the Galaxy S20 and Galaxy Note 20 phones, then this might just be the perfect device for you.
+If you're put off by the extravagant features and price points of the Galaxy S21 Ultra, this might be the perfect buy for you.

 As T3 noted in its full OnePlus 9 Pro review, this is the handset where Chinese maker OnePlus has finally got a flagship camera system right, with its clever partnering with photo taking masters Hasselblad elevating it to the top table.